TareHimself/osu-ai/README.md

 ## Info

-- Data is mainly gotten from autoplay but should also work on replays.
+- Data extracted from replays produced by a slightly modified version of [danser-go](https://github.com/Wieku/danser-go)

 - There are two seperate models, one for clicking and one for aiming.